Harold Ramirez Player Props: Rays vs. Nationals

 - Ramirez hit .300 with 24 doubles, six home runs and 20 walks.

-- He homered in 4.9% of his games last season (122 in all), leaving the ballpark in 1.4% of his trips to the plate.
+- He hit a home run in 4.9% of his games last season (122 in all), leaving the ballpark in 1.4% of his trips to home plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.